noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 ### Clients (worker context)
+	- The clients global in the service worker lists all of the active push clients on this machine.
 	- represnets a container for a list of Client objects
 	- the mainway to access all the clients owned by the active service worker
 ```js
 	clients.openWindow('http://www.example.com');
 i